TechplexEngineer/bionics-docs/content/background/the-team/goals-5y/2023/_index.md

 ## Building our Brand

-1. Complete a first iteration on branding materials such as a team Mascot, Flag, branding guide and team merchandise.
-Extend our branding into competitions through the use of our own offseason event and team spirit.
+1. Complete a branding guide which describes proper use of team logo.
+2. Design a new team mascot.
+3. Design and create a new team flag.
+4. Extend our brand into competitions by hosting an offseason event.